sebastian-stubenvoll/italic-hype-feed/README.md

    know what this does (or haven't set up a custom domain for your gh-pages site) simply delete the whole line.

-I may set up a *clone me* branch in the near future to simply this process a little.
+I may set up a *clone-me* branch in the near future to simplify this process a little.

 Github Actions will then periodically run a script that obtains your